kenavn/Pi_Eyes/services/thermal_tracker/README.md

 ```

 The deployment script will:
-- Copy service files to the Pi
+- Copy service files to the Pi (including config.ini)
+- Deploy config to `/boot/Pi_Eyes/thermal_tracker_config.ini`
 - Install systemd service
 - Enable I2C if not already enabled
 - Add user to i2c and gpio groups
-- Enable and start the service
+- Enable and start (or restart) the service

+**Important**: The service will automatically restart on deploy, applying your new config settings!

 ## Usage